Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 - **Help & Support** (via menu) - Access documentation and community

 !!! tip "Learning Path"
     Start with the basics: add a monitor point, configure it, and start monitoring.
-Once comfortable, explore the advanced features through the hamburger menu [1].
+Once comfortable, explore the advanced features through the [hamburger menu [1]](#hamburger-menu).
 Each feature has detailed explanations in the sections below.

 ## Hamburger Menu